jedi-academy/example-xml/readme.rst

 ############

 This repository contains sample XML documents.
+I also added some SimpleXML processing examples for the same data :)

 ***************
 Project Folders
 ***************

-/data           XML data, with inside it ...
+/simple    Snippets of SimpleXML code to work with the same data as below /data           XML data, with inside it ...
 /1-xml     The data, modelled 5 different ways
 /2-dtd     Same data. constrained with a DTD